oclipa/reactjs-cheat-sheet/README.md

 }
 ```

-Note: Link paths are *always* absolute, regardless of whether "/new-post" or "new-post" is used.
+Note: `Link` paths are *always* absolute, regardless of whether "/new-post" or "new-post" is used.
 In the latter case, this will be converted to "/new-post".

 If you want to use a relative path, you need to build this dynamically based on knowledge of the current path, e.g. if you are currently at /posts and want to go to /posts/new-post, you would construct a path using `pathname: currentUrl + '/new-post'`.

-If the current path was accessed via a Link component, the current path can be accessed using the route props (in this case, `this.props.match.url`).
+If the current path was accessed via a `Link`, the current path can be accessed using the local props (in this case, `this.props.match.url`).

 **Route Props**

-If the props of a component that has been called from a Link are examined, it can be seen that there is a wealth of information available that can be used in the component:
+If the props of a component that has been called from a `Link` are examined, it can be seen that a wealth of information is available for use in the component:
 ```jsx
 class NewPost extends Component {
   ...